ossf/wg-metrics-and-metadata/publications/threats-risks-mitigations/v1.2/Threats, Risks, and Mitigations in the Open Source Ecosystem.md

 - Advocate for reproducibility as part of a trusted publishing pipeline.

-- Tighten integration between source code repositories, build pipelines, and package
+- Tighten integration between source code repositories, build pipelines, and package management systems.

-- management systems.

 - Research how package update policies affect the security of a system.

+- Check package integrity and signature.

 #### [Vulnerability Reporting & Security Response Phase](#Vulnerability-Reporting-&-Security-Response-Phase)